jonmarimba/CocoaREST/README.md

 1. Copy all the files from the Source directory, into your own project.
 Make sure that `libyajl_s.a` is in your "Link Binary With Libraries" build phase of your project's relevant target(s).

 2. Pick your a service-specific pair of subclasses, such as SDTwitterManager and SDTwitterTask, and #import their header files into whatever class you plan to use them in.
-You should also declare that your class implements the `SDTwitterTaskDelegate` protocol.
 The `AppDelegate.h` header file in the demo project is an example you can use.

 3. Implement the delegate methods you have chosen, just as the AppDelegate in the demo project does.
 Inside your delegate methods, you can access the Manager and Task objects to fully see the context surrounding `task.results`.
 For example, if you were implementing `SDTwitterTaskDelegate`, these are the methods you'd need to implement: